slavonic/slavonic.github.io/index.md

 [Keyboard drivers](/keyboard.html)
 to type Church Slavonic text in your favorite OS, and information on how to [set up your text editing software](/users.html).
-Don't want the hastle of installing drivers?
+Don't want the hassle of installing drivers?
 [Try the web-based keyboard tool](http://www.ponomar.net/cu_vkeyb.html)!

 </div><div class="col-md-4">